Search the Handbook

 Class Schedule Policy

-The schedule of classes can be found at www.fhsu.edu/ through the TigerTracks link on the top right of the Web site.
-The schedule of classes for any academic year is arranged prior to early registration; March for the Summer Term and Fall Semester, October for the Spring Semester.
+The schedule of classes can be found at www.fhsu.edu/ through the TigerTracks link on the home page of the Web site.
+The schedule of classes for any academic year is arranged prior to early registration; March for the Summer Term and Fall Semester, October for the Intersession and Spring Semester.
 Enrollment information can be found at www.fhsu.edu/registrar/.
 Changes to the on-line schedule of classes must be cleared through the office of the appropriate college dean.

 No course may be offered in any academic year which has not been recommended by the Faculty Senate or the Graduate Council and approved by the vice provost.
 This requires advanced planning for the revision of curricula and the addition of new courses.